pratta3/Get-and-Clean-Data-Coursera-Project/Codebook.md

 In addition, the subject and activity corresponding to each of the measurements are included in the dataset.

-More information about the data can be found in the "official.md" and the "features.md" documents in the repository.
+More information about the data can be found in the "official.txt" and the "features.txt" documents in the repository.